Who is Christopher Macchio? Meet the opera tenor singing the national anthem at the inauguration

 “I was looking forward to seeing 100,000 people spread across the National Mall,” Macchio, 46, said Saturday in an Associated Press interview.
 “Unfortunately I won’t be getting that visual while I perform, but it’s still going to be such a tremendous honor.”

 Macchio first entered Trump's orbit about nine years ago when he was asked to fill in last minute for a New Year’s Eve celebration.
-He was such a hit that Trump asked him that night to perform at his 70th birthday party.
-Macchio sang at the White House memorial service in 2020 for Trump's brother Robert, and that's where their friendship took hold.
+He was such a hit that night that Rod Stewart, who was at the gala, asked Macchio to perform at his 70th birthday party.
+Macchio also sang at the White House memorial service in 2020 for Trump's brother Robert, and that's where their friendship took hold.

 Macchio performed at the Republican National Convention in July, at Trump’s rally in Butler, Pennsylvania, in October a few months after an assassination attempt at that site, and during his Madison Square Garden rally close to the election.
 It was after the Butler rally that Trump said to Macchio: “I’ll be seeing you at the inauguration.”

-Note: This story has been corrected to reflect that Macchio sang at Rod Stewart’s 70th birthday party, not Trump’s.